Edward Orton Sr.: Legacy

-OSU constructed a geology building in 1893, and named it Orton Hall, in tribute to Orton's seminal contributions to the university.
+The Ohio State University constructed a building to house its geological museum, the university library, and the Department of Geology, in 1893, and named it Orton Hall, in tribute to Orton's seminal contributions to the university.
 In 1920, his son Edward Orton Jr., the first Chairman of Ceramic Engineering at The Ohio State University, honored his father with the Orton Memorial Library of Geology, inside Orton Hall, for perusing the theories and records of earthly change.

 An Orton monument is located just outside of Clifton, Ohio within the Clifton Gorge State Nature Preserve and the John Bryan State Park.
 It is on the Orton trail running through these parks.